DomenicoBarb/About-Me/README.md

-# A simple react app for testing Ant Design!
+# A simple react app for testing Ant Design and deploying to Netlify and AWS(Amplify)!